Research Funding Schemes

 Major Research Funding

-The Major Research Funding (MRF) scheme provides financial assistance up to a maximum of S$50,000 to support significant research activities.
+The Major Research Funding (MRF) scheme provides financial assistance to support significant research activities.
 It assists staff members in the undertaking and realisation of high-level academic-theoretical or practice-based research activities based on clearly articulated research questions, and that lead to a publishable output in a refereed journal or a book/book chapter with a recognised academic publisher.

 PAST-APPROVED MRF PROJECTS INCLUDE: